Can Copyright be Reduced to Privacy?: Introduction

-A preliminary question that arises is whether it is lawful to make use of copyrighted content in the course of training \cite{lemley2020fair,grimmelmann2015copyright, usesofcopyrightedmaterials2022}.
-There are compelling arguments to suggest that such intermediary copying might be considered fair use.
-For example, Google’s Book Search Project—entailing the mass digitization of copyrighted books from university library collections to create a searchable database of millions of books—was held by US court to be fair use \cite{Authors_Guild_Google}.
-2015).]
-Then, there is a claim that generative models reproduce protected copyright expressions from the input content on which the model was trained on in response to users’ prompts.
-But to claim that the output content of generative models infringes her copyright, a plaintiff must prove both that the model had access to the protected expression that originated from her work, and that the alleged copy is substantially similar to her work.
+A preliminary question is whether it is lawful to make use of copyrighted content in the course of training \cite{lemley2020fair,grimmelmann2015copyright, usesofcopyrightedmaterials2022}.
+There are compelling arguments to suggest that such intermediary copying might be considered fair use \cite{lemley2020fair}.
+For example, Google’s Book Search Project—entailing the mass digitization of copyrighted books from university library collections to create a searchable database of millions of books—was held by US courts to be fair use \cite{Authors_Guild_Google}.
+Then, there is a claim that generative models reproduce protected copyright expressions from the input content on which the model was trained.
+However, to claim that the output of a generative model infringes her copyright, a plaintiff must prove not only that the model had access to her copyrighted work, but also that the alleged copy is substantially similar to her original work \cite{Sid_McDonald,Brown_Symantec}

-To address these challenges, recent studies have proposed measurable metrics to quantify the finding of a copyright infringement \cite{barak,bousquet, scheffler2022formalizing,carlini2023extracting}.
-One approach, \cite{barak,bousquet} asserts that copyright is not violated if it is reasonable for the machine to output the content even when no access to the protected content was provided.
-The argument can be illustrated as follows: Suppose that Alice outputs content A and Bob claims it plagiarizes content B. Alice may argue that she never saw content B, and would reason that this means she did not infringe Bob's copyright.
-However, since Alice must observe some content, a second line of defense could be that ``\textbf{had} she never saw B" she would still be likely to produce A.

-The above argument was exemplified by \citet{bousquet} that interprets differential-privacy in the above manner.
-Subsequently, \citet{barak} presented a certain generalization, in the form of a \emph{near free access} (NAF) notion that can potentially allow a more versatile notion of copyright protection.
+Identifying what constitutes ``substantial similarity,” and unlawful copying remains a pressing challenge.
+Recent studies have proposed measurable metrics to quantify copyright infringement \cite{barak,bousquet, scheffler2022formalizing,carlini2023extracting}.
+One approach, \cite{barak,bousquet} asserts that a machine generating output content substantially similar to an input content does not infringe that input content copyright if the machine would have reasonably generated the same output content even without accessing the input content.
+This argument can be illustrated as follows: Suppose that Alice outputs content A and Bob claims it plagiarizes content B. Alice might argue that she never saw content B, and would reason that this means she did not infringe Bob’s copyright.
+However, since Alice must have observed some content, a second line of defense could be that “\textbf{had} she never saw B” she would still be likely to produce A. The above argument was exemplified by \citet{bousquet} who interprets differential-privacy in the above manner.
+Subsequently, \citet{barak} presented a certain generalization, in the form of a \emph{near-free access} (NAF) notion that can potentially allow a more versatile notion of copyright protection.
+Both applications draw on algorithmic stability notions used in privacy research.